 I hear designers encountering this with clients all the time.
 But getting shopped by clients is not going to go away because I'm pretty sure the internet is here to stay.
 It is human nature to want the best price and the best deal and the internet makes that a lot faster and easier.

 So what should we do about the inevitable?
 Here are some options and ideas to help you overcome this challenge.

-Overcome Getting Shopped
+12 Ways to Overcome Getting Shopped

 - Choose projects with clients that respect your job.
 Designer's aren't shoppers, our job is to look at lifestyle, clients, personalities, tastes, and the space and create beautiful and functional interiors.
 We're not personal shoppers for homes.
 Educate your clients and choose projects that respect that.